PRO-SCIENCE

 Analysis / Bias

-In review, the NEJM publishes peer-reviewed studies and research on the field of medicine.
+In review, the NEJM publishes peer-reviewed studies and research on medicine.
 They are considered to be the most credible medical journal in the world.
 Typical articles are similar to these: Osimertinib Adjuvant Therapy in EGFR-Mutated NSCLC Y.-L. Wu and Others and Neutralizing-Antibody Therapy in Covid-19 P. Chen and Others.

 The New England Journal of Medicine also publishes editorials that favor science and consensus.
-For example, in October 2020, the journal published an editorial, signed by all 34 editors, in which they condemned the Trump administration’s handling of the coronavirus pandemic saying that “they are dangerously incompetent” and that “they have taken a crisis and turned it into a tragedy.”
+For example, in October 2020, the journal published an editorial, signed by all 34 editors, in which they condemned the Trump administration’s handling of the coronavirus pandemic, saying that “they are dangerously incompetent” and that “they have taken a crisis and turned it into a tragedy.”
 This is the first time the journal has ever supported or condemned a political candidate and only three other times in history has an editorial been signed by all the editors.
-Further, they sometimes publish special reports that involve politics such as this: Implications of the 2020 Election for U.S. Health Policy.
+Further, they sometimes publish special reports that involve politics, such as this: Implications of the 2020 Election for U.S. Health Policy.
 In general, all information published by NEJM is Highly Factual.

 Failed Fact Checks

-- None in the Last 5 years
+• None in the Last 5 years

 Overall, we rate the New England Journal of Medicine (NEJM) a Pro-Science source as they hold the number one impact rating in the world and frequently publish peer-reviewed research.
-(D. Van Zandt 10/30/2020)
+(D. Van Zandt 10/30/2020) Updated (05/24/2022)

 Source: https://www.nejm.org/

-Last Updated on October 30, 2020 by Media Bias Fact Check
+Last Updated on June 27, 2023 by Media Bias Fact Check

 Left vs. Right Bias: How we rate the bias of media sources